FemtoEmacs/Sumerian/README.md

 ## Seventh Rectangle
-The noun phrase 𒂦𒋀𒀕𒆠𒈠 (BAD2.URIM2.MA) means "wall of URIM2."
-The sumerogram 𒂦 (BAD2) means "city wall."
-The /K/ of the genitive is omissible, meaning it is not expressed because it is not pronounced at the end of a nominal phrase.
+The noun phrase 𒂦𒋀𒀕𒆠𒈠 (BAD3.URIM2.MA) means "wall of URIM."
+The sumerogram 𒂦 (BAD3) means "city wall."
+The **{(K)}** of the genitive is omitted, meaning it is not expressed because it was not pronounced at the end of a nominal phrase.

 <table>
  <tr>